alexsocha/luckyblockmod.com/docs/src/configuration-files.md

 type=structure,ID=ship,pos=#pPos,rotation=#pDirect
 ```

 Now let's say that we instead want to generate the ship so that it's travelling towards the player.
-Below is an examle configuration which uses the same structure file:
+Below is an example configuration which uses the same structure file:

 ```
 (structures.txt)